 GET A FREE PRICE QUOTE

-The Toyota Tacoma is one of the few remaining small-to mid-size pickup trucks still around.
+The Toyota Tacoma is one of the few remaining small-to mid-size pickup trucks still on the market.
 It has ample cargo space and off-roading and towing capabilities.
-For now, it competes primarily with the Nissan Frontier, or at least until the GMC Canyon and Chevrolet Colorado replacements arrive around 2014.
+Currently, it primarily competes with the Nissan Frontier, or at least until the GMC Canyon and Chevrolet Colorado replacements come out around 2014.

 The Toyota Tacoma is one of very few remaining mid-size trucks on the market.See our full review of the 2014 Toyota Tacoma for pricing with options, gas mileage ratings, and specifications.
 You can also compare the Toyota Tacoma vs. the Nissan Frontier.